Ahaiman/typing-game/README.md

-# How fast can you type?
+# How Fast Can You Type?

 ## The Typing Game